(210 ILCS 45/2-201.5)

 assessment, to the facility to which the resident is being

 transferred.
-Background checks conducted pursuant to this Section shall be based on the resident's name, date of birth, and other identifiers as required by the Department of State Police.
+Background checks conducted pursuant to this Section shall be based on the resident's name, date of birth, and other identifiers as required by the Illinois State Police.
 If the results of the background check are inconclusive, the facility shall initiate a fingerprint-based check, unless the fingerprint check is waived by the Director of Public Health based on verification by the facility that the resident is completely immobile or that the resident meets other criteria related to the resident's health or lack of potential risk which may be established by Departmental rule.
 A waiver issued pursuant to this Section shall be valid only while the resident is immobile or while the criteria supporting the waiver exist.
 The facility shall provide for or arrange for any required fingerprint-based checks to be taken on the premises of the facility.
 If a fingerprint-based check is required, the facility shall arrange for it to be conducted in a manner that is respectful of the resident's dignity and that minimizes any emotional or physical hardship to the resident.

 (c) If the results of a resident's criminal history background check reveal that the resident is an identified offender as defined in Section 1-114.01, the facility shall do the following:

-(1) Immediately notify the Department of State
+(1) Immediately notify the Illinois State Police, in

 The facility shall comply with all applicable provisions contained in the Illinois Uniform Conviction Information Act.